 \section{Conclusion}

-In this work, we perform a collider study to look for fatjets originating from boosted particles that come from the decay of heavy resonances in a left-right symmetric extension of SM.
-The model contains heavy leptons, heavy quarks, and heavy neutrinos, which play a fundamental role in achieving a universal seesaw mechanism for the generation of SM fermion masses.
-The fatjets, which include non-isolated leptons, originate from heavy neutrino (few 100 GeV) decayed from a heavier (few TeV) right-handed gauge boson.
-We employ substructure based variables $LSF$ and $LMD$ together with hard kinematic cuts to search for fatjet with associated leptons to reduce SM background while keeping enough statistics for the signals.
+In this work, we perform a collider study to look for fatjets originating from boosted particles that come from the decay of heavy resonances in a left-right symmetric extension of the SM.
+The model contains heavy leptons, heavy quarks, and heavy neutrinos, which play a fundamental role in achieving a universal seesaw mechanism for the generation of all the SM fermion masses.
+The fatjets, which include non-isolated leptons, originate from heavy neutrinos (few 100 GeV) that decay from a heavier (few TeV) right-handed gauge boson.
+We employ substructure-based variables $LSF$ and $LMD$, together with hard kinematic cuts, to search for fatjets with associated charged leptons, to reduce SM background while keeping enough statistics for the signals.

 We analyze a multi-fatjet signal topology that would be typical in the model when the heavy fermionic states are produced and finally decay to SM particles.
-We have focused mainly on two-fatjet and three-fatjet final state searches while commented on the possibility of a four-fatjet scenario with very limited signal sensitivity for our parameter choices.
-A critical aspect of the analysis included the presence of a charged lepton in the fat jets, which helped us identify the signal from the backgrounds by employing the variables $LSF$ and $LMD$.
-In the two-fatjet final state, both jets include a charged lepton, while for three-fatjet, two of them include a charged lepton.
-We find that the signal with two-fatjets, which include leptons, can be discovered at the LHC with a moderate luminosity of ${\cal L}=300$ fb$^{-1}$ for $m_{W_R}\simeq 4$ TeV ({\tt BP1}), while this signal can be discovered ${\cal L}=3000$ fb$^{-1}$ for $m_{W_R}\simeq 5$ TeV ({\tt BP2}), see Table~\ref{tab:significance2jet}.
-On the other hand, a three-fatjet signal can be discovered with ${\cal L}=600$ fb$^{-1}$ (see Table~\ref{significance3jet}) for $m_{W_R}\simeq 4$ TeV ({\tt BP1}).
-In case of $m_{W_R}\simeq 5$ TeV ({\tt BP2}), although not in $5\sigma$ discovery range, a three-fatjet signal puts a $2\sigma$ bound on $m_{W_R}$ at ${\cal L}=3000$ fb$^{-1}$ of the LHC.
-We also performed a collider analysis to search for $2l+4j$ final states with isolated leptons and jets complementary to two-fatjet searches.
-We observe that the significance with isolated objects is much smaller than in the case of fatjet, as expected.
+We have focused mainly on two-fatjet and three-fatjet final state searches while commenting on the possibility of a four-fatjet scenario with very limited signal sensitivity for our parameter choices.
+A critical aspect of the analysis included the presence of a charged lepton in the fatjets, helping us identify the signal over the SM background by employing the variables $LSF$ and $LMD$.

-These signals of fatjet that we searched for, although they may emerge from a different underlying new physics model, if discovered at the LHC, will lead to a hint for new physics beyond the SM.